 By flock intelligence, I mean systems and models in which all the know-how of the staff is available to any person in the company on an “as-a-service” basis.
 Flock-intelligent models are undergoing a major transformation, and for instance, the continuous machine-learning modeling of the staff skills and placing this data behind a search box is the latest trend.

 From where the power of the flock ends, the ecosystem continues.
 How can the surrounding networks help our business?
 Platform economy and API-first thinking are just examples of ways in which virality or networking effects can be achieved.
-There are almost 20 different factors affecting network effects, one of them being language, for example.
+There are almost 20 different factors affecting network effects, one of them being the natural language, for example.
 The possibilities are thus almost endless and mainly depend on getting familiar with the subject.

 One thing is certain: an active ecosystem accelerates learning.